-If the Executive Director and State Rehabilitation Council determine that the agency lacks available funds and/or staff resources to serve all consumers, the office shall follow an order of selection to give priority for services according to a ranking of categories of consumers based on the severity of the disability.
-The Executive Director of the Office of Vocational Rehabilitation shall direct the order of selection by designating in written memorandum, the priority categories to be served.
+The agency, in consultation with the SRC, has determined that the agency lacks available projected funds and personnel resources to serve all consumers.
+The office shall follow an order of selection to give priority for services according to a ranking of categories of consumers based on the severity of the disability.